toxicity1985/atoum-documentation/source/en/mode-loop.rst

 Loop mode
 #########

-When a developer id doing TDD (test-driven development), it usually works as follows:
+When a developer is doing TDD (Test-Driven Development), it usually works as follows:

-#. start writing a test corresponding to what they want to develop;
+#.
+Start writing a test corresponding to what they want to develop,
-#. run the test created;
+#. run the test created,
-#. write the code to pass the test;
+#. write the code to pass the test,
-#. then amends or complete their test and go back to step 2.
+#. then amend or complete the test and go back to step 2.

 In practice, this means that they must:

-* create the code in their favourite editor;
+* Create the code in their favourite editor,
-* exit the editor and run the test in a console;
+* exit the editor and run the test in a console,
-* return to their editor to write the code that enables the test to pass;
+* return to their editor to write the code that enables the test to pass,
-* return to the console to restart the test execution;
+* return to the console to restart the test execution,
-* return to their editor in order to amend or supplement its test;
+* return to their editor in order to amend or supplement its test

 There is therefore a cycle that will be repeated until the functionality is complete.